tilek/about-me/goals_that_interest_me.md

 ## Goal: Raise the safety of humanity and life in general to a very high level
   - Raise the likelihood of a positive outcome from the invention of strong AI to an extremely high level
-  - Decrease the likelihood of a significant and irreversable negative outcome from climate damage to an extremely low level
+  - Decrease the likelihood of a significant and irreversible negative outcome from climate damage to an extremely low level

 ## Goal: Make sure the power of superintelligence is distributed

 ## Goal: Sociopolitical systems that help every individual and humanity as a whole are adapted everywhere.
-  - Better version of capitalism or a brand new system
+  - Substantially better version of capitalism or a brand new system
-  - Better version of democracy or a brand new system
+  - Substantially better version of democracy or a brand new system

 ## Goal: Global goals are prioritized rationally.
   - Frameworks for global effort prioritizations